Astros hit MLB-record 6 HRs in 2 innings, beat A’s 15-0

 Alex Bregman started the offensive display with a three-run homer, and Alvarez followed with a solo shot into the second deck in right field.

 Alvarez hit his second solo shot into the third deck in right field in the second inning.
+Alvarez has 24 home runs, an Astros’ rookie record, and has 72 RBIs in his first 71 games, which is tied for second-most in major league history with Ted Williams (1939) and Rudy York (1937), and trailing Walt Dropo’s 80 (1949-50).

+“We thought this guy was going to be very impactful, but this is beyond belief or anything that people could have expected,” Hinch said.
+“He’s doing historic things in a middle of a lineup.
+He’s completely comfortable in the big leagues. .
+It’s incredible to see the production.”

 Jose Altuve hit a two-run homer to left to start the scoring in the second, and Michael Brantley followed with a solo blast to right that chased Mike Fiers (14-4).
 Brantley’s homer was his 21st, a career high.